 The key to pain relief is active resting from the aggravating sport.
 If left untreated, throwing injuries in the elbow can become severe conditions.
 Depending upon the severity of a child’s injury, you may require surgery.
 If a child’s pain continues after a few days of complete rest, please seek the advice of your physiotherapist or doctor.

 What is Osteochondritis Dissecans of the Ankle?

 Osteochondritis dissecans is also reasonably common in the ankle joint.

 An avulsion fracture occurs when a small segment of bone attached to a tendon or ligament gets pulled away from the main bone.
 The pelvis, hip, elbow and ankle are the most common locations for avulsion fractures in the young sportsperson.

 Treatment of an avulsion fracture typically includes active rest, ice and protecting the affected area.
-This period of active rest is followed by controlled exercises that help restore range of motion, improve muscle strength and promote bone healing.
+This active rest period is followed by controlled exercises that help restore range of motion, improve muscle strength and promote bone healing.
 Your physiotherapist should supervise your post-avulsion exercises.
 Most avulsion fractures heal very well.
 You may need to spend a few weeks on crutches if you have an avulsion fracture around your hip.
 An avulsion fracture to your foot or ankle may require a cast or walking boot.

-In rare cases, an excessive gap between the avulsed bone fragment and main bone may not rejoin naturally.
+An excessive gap between the avulsed bone fragment and main bone may not rejoin naturally in rare cases.
 Surgery may be necessary to reunite them.
 In children, avulsion fractures that involve the growth plates also might require surgery.
 All avulsion fractures should be reviewed and managed by your trusted physiotherapist or an Orthopaedic Surgeon.

 Stress Reaction of Growth Plates (Physis)